NguyenHuongGiang1610/NguyenHuongGiang/README.md

 - 📫 How to reach me: 9thich@gmail.com

-- ⚡ Fun fact: Sometimes I think I look friendly enough, but I don't :'D
+- ⚡ A quote I like: If you can dream it, you can do it. - Walt Disney

 <h3 align="left">Connect with me:</h3>
 <p align="left">